paulnicholsen27/pet_store/README.md

  **Bonus**
   - Add a column to the database to store a url to the picture of an animal.
 Show the picture on the pet's detail page
   - Provide links on your index page to sort by age or alphabetically by name.
 Don't make a new route:  use get parameters to let your user choose how to sort (hint: `?sort_by=name` or `?sort_by=age`).
 You'll need to Google!

+## Questions
+- Creating a new resource - huh?
+- forms (action, method)
+- how to set up correct inheritance
+- controller methods
+- params
+    - when/how to use?
+      - form params
+      - url params
+      - 'get' params
+- authenticity token
+- using routes effectively

+- find_by : where :: find : select
+  ^ first    ^^array of all matches

+- csrf: cross site request forgery protection